GaryJones/PHP-Coding-Standards/php-coding-standards.md

 ### Naming Conventions

-Use lowercase letters in variable, action, and function names (never camel case).
+Use lowercase letters in variable, action, and function names (never `camelCase`).
 Separate words via underscores.
-Don’t abbreviate variable names un-necessarily; let the code be unambiguous and self-documenting.
+Don’t abbreviate variable names unnecessarily; let the code be unambiguous and self-documenting.

 ```php
 function some_name( $some_variable ) { [...] }